MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/marketing-approvals-feature.md

 # Build an approvals feature

-Dynamics 365 for Marketing offers extensibility features that make it possible for developers to build on its functionality, and one way to take advantage of this extendibility is to create an approvals feature based on Microsoft Flow.
+Dynamics 365 for Marketing offers extensibility features that make it possible for developers to build on its functionality.

 Approvals are an often-requested feature that enables organizations to implement an approval workflow in which most users can't go live right away with some types of important entities (such as emails, customer journeys, or segments).
 Instead, an approver user must inspect each record and decide whether to allow it to go live, or whether more work is needed first.
 The approver user is typically an administrator or manager who is specifically identified as an approver in the system.